-159) The end-of-race signal will be given at the Line as soon as the leading car has covered the full race distance in accordance with Article 13.
-Should two hours elapse before the full distance has been covered, the end-of-race signal will be given to the leading car the first time it crosses the Line after such time has elapsed.

-160) Should for any reason (other than under Article 154) the end-of-race signal be given before the leading car completes the scheduled number of laps, or the prescribed time has been completed, the race will be deemed to have finished when the leading car last crossed the Line before the signal was given.
-Should the end-of- race signal be delayed for any reason, the race will be deemed to have finished when it should have finished.

-161) After receiving the end-of-race signal all cars must proceed on the circuit directly to the parc fermé without stopping, without receiving any object whatsoever and without any assistance (except that of the marshals if necessary).

-Any classified car which cannot reach the parc fermé under its own power will be placed under the exclusive control of the marshals who will take the car to the parc fermé.
+- 165) The end-of-race signal will be given at the Line as soon as the leading car has covered the full race distance in accordance with Article 13.
+Should two hours elapse before the full distance has been covered, the end-of-race signal will be given to the leading car the first time it crosses the Line after such time has elapsed. - 166) Should for any reason (other than under Article 162) the end-of-race signal be given before the leading car completes the scheduled number of laps, or the prescribed time has been completed, the race will be deemed to have finished when the leading car last crossed the Line before the signal was given. - Should the end-of- race signal be delayed for any reason, the race will be deemed to have finished when it should have finished. - 167) After receiving the end-of-race signal all cars must proceed on the circuit directly to the post race parc fermé without stopping, without receiving any object whatsoever and without any assistance (except that of the marshals if necessary). - Any classified car which cannot reach the post race parc fermé under its own power will be placed under the exclusive control of the marshals who will take the car to the parc fermé.

-PARC FERME
+POST RACE PARC FERME

-162) Only those officials charged with supervision may enter the parc fermé.
-No intervention of any kind is allowed there unless authorised by such officials.

-163) When the parc fermé is in use, parc fermé regulations will apply in the area between the Line and the parc fermé entrance.

-164) The parc fermé shall be sufficiently large and secure that no unauthorised persons can gain access to it.
+- 168) Only those officials charged with supervision may enter the post race parc fermé.
+No intervention of any kind is allowed there unless authorised by such officials. - 169) When the parc fermé is in use, parc fermé regulations will apply in the area between the Line and the parc fermé entrance. - 170) The parc fermé shall be secured such that no unauthorised persons can gain access to it.